 Over time, however, corporate strategy tends to become its own machine, leading the organization into either complacency or else new territories, new questions, and new visions for the future.

-There’s a wealth of publicly available information about corporate strategy, including many business magazines like s+b that target enterprise executives and management consultants, and startup blogs that discuss COO hiring, financing rounds, and board composition.
+There’s a wealth of publicly available information about corporate strategy, including many business magazines like s+b that target enterprise executives and management consultants, and startup blogs that discuss COO hiring, financing round do’s-and-don’ts, and board composition.
 I don’t want to repeat what others have said and said well.

 I do want to point out that corporate strategy looks and feels different depending on the size and nature of the organization.
 At enterprise scale, corporate strategy tends to be a front-and-center, well-understood concern.
 It structures daily conversations, investments, and projects.
 There’s a system-level methodology that GMs, COOs, and CFOs can use to evolve the corporate strategy, working up, down, and across business units.
 Anand Sanwal, founder of CB Insights, writes about this in his book Optimizing Corporate Portfolio Management.
 Favaro notes this too: